textileio/go-textile/README.md

 ## Install

 Download the [latest release](https://github.com/textileio/go-textile/releases/latest) for your OS or jump to [Docker](https://github.com/textileio/go-textile#docker).
-You can also install the Textile [desktop tray app](https://github.com/textileio/go-textile/releases/latest) to run local web/desktop apps that leverage Textile tools.
+You can also install the Textile [desktop tray app](https://github.com/textileio/desktop/releases/latest), which runs a streamlined version of `go-textile` via an easy-to-install Electron app!

 ## Usage